 - Reduce oven heat to 350F

 - Spray an 8×8 baking pan with cooking spray and set aside.

 - In a small bowl combine the flax meal and water.

-- In a medium bowl stir the spelt, baking powder, baking soda, cinnamon, ginger and all spice together.
+- In a medium bowl stir the spelled, baking powder, baking soda, cinnamon, ginger, and allspice together.

 - In another small bowl whisk the maple syrup and coconut oil together.
 Add in the flax egg.
 Stir.

 - Mix the wet ingredients with the dry.
 Fold in the squash.

 - Baking about 25-28 minutes or until toothpick comes out clean.